openheartmind/WISDOM/admin/content_record.md

 (Note: I’d be happy to run this workshop multiple times throughout the weekend to gather more feedback and participation.
 I’m also open to joining earlier during the Permaculture School or Bush Retreat to explore mapping those activities or diving deeper into the system.)

 #### Requested exchange
-One weekend action party pass for myself
+One weekend action party pass for myself (Nb: we’ll also submit a proposal/request for a second ticket for my collaborator Angie to bring her large-scale art installation/s, so she can support my workshop and vice versa)

 ## International Data Week